vnkt66/Corona-Exercise/README.md

 - This repository consists of data SQL file which creates corona database and Corona.java file in the src folder which connects to database and prints the corona affected people count state wise.

+### Prerequisites

+- Need to have Eclipse IDE, MySQL Workbench installed on your system.

 ### Getting Started

 - Download the repository into your system.